Lower Kohistan District

-Lower Kohistan District is a district in the Hazara Division of the Khyber Pakhtunkhwa province of Pakistan.
+Lower Kohistan District is a district in the Hazara Division of the Khyber Pakhtunkhwa province, Pakistan.
 Pattan is the district headquarters of Lower Kohistan.
-Kohistani people form majority in the district.

-Overview and history
+History

 Until 2014, this district was part of the larger Kohistan District.
 In 2014, the provincial government of Khyber Pakhtunkhwa bifurcated Kohistan District into the Upper Kohistan and Lower Kohistan districts.
 At that time, Lower Kohistan comprised two tehsils: Palas and Pattan.
 However, the tehsil of Palas was separated from the district of Lower Kohistan as another district.
 It was named as Kolai-Palas.
 On 31 May 2018, Ranovali Pinkhad, previously part of Pattan tehsil, was made a separate tehsil.